zxh009123/zxh009123.github.io/content/publication/zhang-cross-view-2023/index.md

 date: '2023-06-01'
 publishDate: '2024-08-13T21:41:03.448450Z'
 publication_types:
+featured: true
 - article-journal
-publication: '*Proceedings of the AAAI Conference on Artificial Intelligence*'
+publication: '*Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)*'
 doi: 10.1609/aaai.v37i3.25457
 abstract: Cross-view geo-localization aims to estimate the location of a query ground image by matching it to a reference geo-tagged aerial images database.
 As an extremely